msoumik78/msoumik78.github.io/_posts/2019-05-30-lets-meet-kotlin.markdown

 {% endhighlight %}

 * One of the biggest things in Kotlin is that you do not need to encapsulate all the code within a class
-* Another good thing is that functions can be declared with default parameters as below:
+* **Clean and readable code** Another good thing is that functions can be declared with default parameters as below:
 {% highlight ruby %}
   fun calculateSalaryBasedOnAgeAndDepartment(department: String, age: Int = 40) : Double
 {% endhighlight %}